Buying

 4. Implement Contract Management Processes

-Watch out: Don’t treat contracts as “set and forget.”
-Review them periodically to ensure pricing, scope, and terms stay aligned with evolving business needs.
+Watch out: Don’t treat contracts as static documents.
+Revisit them regularly to ensure terms remain competitive.

 5. Focus on Risk Mitigation